t3-oss/create-t3-app/README.md

 | `-y`, `--default` | Bypass the CLI and use all default options to bootstrap a new t3-app    |
 | `--noInstall`     | Generate project without installing dependencies                        |

-To use the beta version of `create-t3-app`:
+To use the beta version of `create-t3-app` (published continuously after merged PRs):

 ```bash
 npx create-t3-app@beta
 ```

-To scaffold the project using tRPC v10 (experimental):
+If you prefer using the [v10 beta version of tRPC](https://trpc.io/docs/v10/), use `create-t3-app@next`:

 ```bash
 npx create-t3-app@next